Calf Muscle Pain After Running: Causes, Prevention, and Treatment

 If you experience severe pain, bruising, or difficulty bearing weight on the affected calf, it may indicate a muscle tear or strain.

-These injuries require immediate medical attention to prevent further damage and facilitate proper healing.
+These injuries require immediate medical attention to prevent further damage and ensure proper healing of the calf complex and surrounding tissues.

 Underlying Medical Conditions